 - Menu 1 (AF1) Page 5/14

-- Important: An eye must be within the area rectangle to register.
+- Important: An eye must be within the Focus Area rectangle to register/be tracked.

 - Note: Lock-On AF: Expanded Flexible is not compatible with Real Time Eye AF